CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview.md

     You can now see the assigned company.

-If the installation was not performed with activation on CompuTec AppEngine, you can activate it by navigating to the AE Instances tab, selecting the company, and clicking the "Assign to AppEngine" button.
+If the installation was not performed with activation on CompuTec AppEngine, you can activate it by navigating to CompuTec AppEngine Instances tab, selecting the company, and clicking the "Assign to AppEngine" button.

         ![AE Instance](./media/plugins/ae-plugin-013.webp)